Eszter-T/northcoders-news---frontend/README.md

 ## Instructions

 - Clone the project: run `git clone git@github.com:Eszter-T/northcoders-news---frontend.git` in your terminal.
-- Npm install: After opening the project with Visual Studio Code run `npm install` to install the project's dependencies.
+- Npm install: After opening the project with Visual Studio Code, make sure you are in the 'fe-nc-news' folder and run `npm install` to install the project's dependencies.
-- Start the project: change directory to 'nc-news-eszter' and run `npm start` to start the project in your browser.
+- Start the project: run `npm start` to start the project in your browser.

 To run the project, the minimum version of Node you'll need is v15.5.1.

 ## Links
 Have a look at the:
- - hosted version of the project:
+ - hosted version of the project: https://eszter-nc-news.herokuapp.com/
  - backend repository of the project: https://github.com/Eszter-T/northcoders-news---backend
  - hosted version of the backend project: https://nc-news-eszter.herokuapp.com/api